verhovsky/books-futures-explained/src/3_generators_async_await.md

 ```

 The difference is that Futures has different states than what a `Generator` would
 have.
-The states of a Rust Futures is either: `Pending` or `Ready`.

 An async block will return a `Future` instead of a `Generator`, however, the way
 a Future works and the way a Generator work internally is similar.

+Instead of calling `Generator::resume` we call `Future::poll`, and instead of
+returning `Yielded` or `Complete` it returns `Pending` or `Ready`.
+Each `await`
+point in a future is like a `yield` point in a generator.

+Do you see how they're connected now?

+Thats why kowing how generators work and the challanges they pose also teaches
+you how futures work and the challenges we need to tackle when working with them.

 The same goes for the challenges of borrowing across yield/await points.